BFF FILM & FESTIVAL BLOG

 Filmmaker Profile: Splendido! by Sophie Mager

-SPLENDIDO! is a poignant documentary short that explores the evolving American Dream.
+Splendido! is a poignant documentary short that explores the evolving American Dream.
 This world premiere documentary short reveals a 63-year-old workshop in Brooklyn, where owner Vinnie, now 87, contemplates letting go as gentrification encroaches.
 A directorial debut by Sophie Mager, the film captures the intersection of legacy, devotion, and community transformation.

 What inspired you to create this film, and how did the initial idea come to you?